ibm-ecosystem-engineering/QueryCraft/document/Step 2. Context Retriever.md

 The output of the context retriever service is a CSV file with the following columns: question, query, db_id, and context.
 Here, the context includes the DDL schema for the tables in db_id.

-Configure the input data path, database input file, and database type (referred to as db_type) from the superConfig.ini file.
+Configure the input data path, database input file, and database type (referred to as db_type) from the simpleConfig.ini file.
 The db_type parameter determines the data source for context retrieval, whether it's SQLite or db2.

 If you do not have a dataset of your own, we provide either of the two datasets provided as part of this repository—the Spider dataset or the KaggleDBQA dataset.

-To use Spider dataset, configure the ContextRetriever section of SuperConfig.ini as:
+To use Spider dataset, configure the ContextRetriever section of simpleConfig.ini as:

 ```
 input_database_folder =input/spider/database/